-The pin-ball albatross enters the alcove, loses 2 units due to drag and emerges from the alcove flying downwind at airspeed 8, tailwind 2 and ground-speed 10.
+The pin-ball albatross enters the alcove, loses 2 units of airspeed due to drag and emerges from the alcove flying downwind at airspeed 8, tailwind 2 and ground-speed 10

 The bird now descends through a thin shear boundary into the still-air layer below, maintaining ground speed 10 and airspeed becomes 10, gaining 2.

-The bird now flies around the inside of the ‘windward’ alcove in still air, loses another 2 units due to drag and emerges with ground-speed and airspeed 8.
+The bird now flies around the inside of the stationary alcove below the shear boundary in still air, loses another 2 units due to drag and emerges with ground-speed and airspeed 8.